Fall: A delicious season

 Cinnamon and apple: The perfect pair

-cinnamon cake with vanilla buttercream and a thin layer of apple-pie filling.
+This is a cinnamon cake with vanilla buttercream and a thin layer of apple-pie filling.
 It is encased in tinted vanilla buttercream roses.
 While this might sound complicated for a home baker, it's fairly simple.
-Steps:

 I have time to bake from scratch, but this recipe is absolutely doable if choosing any or all components from a box mix or ready-to-use.